The world cannot abide innocent suffering. It unnerves us, to put it mildly. Some of this is compassion. But much of it is fear and selfishness.

 No-one on earth seems to believe in innocent suffering.
 But Job knows One in heaven who certainly does.
 This Friend in high places would suffer for the sins of the world, and He is Job’s Witness, Advocate, Intercessor and Friend.

-Meditate now on each of those roles: Witness, Advocate, Intercessor and Friend.
-In suffering, Christ is the one true comfort.
-All our comfort must lead back to Him.
+In suffering, He is the one true comfort.
+All our comforting must lead back to Him.

 Comments are closed.